 Yes, we can.
 Well in advance of your trip we request a list of student names, DOB, allergies/medical issues and if there are certain foods they cannot eat due to moral/religious/allergy/intolerance/medical reasons.
 We then devise a meal plan taking this into consideration to ensure everyone is catered for.

 We never let a birthday slip by without a birthday cake to celebrate.
-If we cannot purchase one while on the trip our cook will have great fun in baking a birthday cake!
+If we cannot purchase one while on the trip our crew will have great fun in baking a birthday cake!

-Unless otherwise requested we include bottled water.
-Unlike some operators who limit the amount of bottled water per person per day we do not.
-We know that hydration is the best way to keep students well and healthy while travelling therefore we include as much bottled drinking water as the group requires.
+Unless otherwise requested we include drinking water.
+Unlike some operators who limit the amount of drinking water per person per day we do not.
+We know that hydration is the best way to keep students well and healthy while travelling therefore we include as much drinking water as the group requires.

 We will ensure your school policies are upheld while your student group is in Africa.